3 Ways to Cope With Family Conflict Over the Holidays

 Here are some helpful examples of how to set boundaries with your family:

-- If you’re expected to show up for an all-day Thanksgiving feast, it’s okay to communicate limits.
+- If you’re expected to show up for an all-day holiday gathering, it’s okay to communicate limits.
 Try saying something like, “I’ll be there!
 I plan to arrive around 3pm and will have to leave by 6pm, but I’m glad I’ll be able to join for a few hours.”

 - If conflict often erupts at family gatherings, it’s okay to leave.
 You can say something like, “This fighting is upsetting to me and I don’t want to leave, but I am not going to stay if this continues.”